Music Marketing Insights: Using Interactive Media in 2019

 (Updated October 2nd, 2018)

-Looking for new ways to fascinate fans and get your music on people’s playlists?
+Looking for new ways to fascinate fans and get your music on people’s favorite playlists?
+2019 is just around the corner and it’s time to nail down your music marketing campaign.

-This blog explores how musicians can incorporate VR and 360° media into their art, their social media marketing campaigns, and into their brand as a whole.
+This blog explores how musicians can integrate 360° media into their art, their social media marketing efforts, and into their brand as a whole.

-360° (like photos or music videos) and VR media (like album covers and graphics) can help you to sell tickets, spark excitement for an event, sell more merch, increase your fan base, and create more engaging digital experiences for audiences.
+360° (like photos or music videos) and immersive media (like interactive album covers in 360°) can help you to sell tickets, spark excitement for an event, sell more merch, increase your fan base, and create more engaging digital experiences for audiences.

-how musicians can use VR Content for Music Marketing
+how musicians can use Immersive Content for Music Marketing

-Since 2016 our team has been creating VR and 360° content for musicians, bands, and music festivals.
-Along the way we've used 360° photos and videos to boost social media marketing campaigns, set up album releases, and even launch 360° compatible websites.
+Since 2016 our team has been creating 360° content for musicians, bands, and music festivals.
+Along the way we've used 360° photos and videos to boost social media marketing campaigns, set up album releases, and even launched 360° compatible websites.

 (Not familiar with our work yet?
 Check out some of our latest 360° portfolio pieces.)